baker-lab/baker-lab.github.io/funders.md

 		</li>
 		<li>
 			<h5>Economics and Social Research Council (UKRI)</h5>
-			<p>Kate is a co-investigator on a GCRF Newton fund project to look at the diseemination of AMR across poultry flocks in India, on which Nicola Williams is the Principal Investigator.</p>
+			<p>Kate is a co-investigator on a Grand Challenges Research-Newton Fund project to look at the diseemination of AMR across poultry flocks in India, on which Nicola Williams is the Principal Investigator.</p>
 		</li>
 	</ul>